MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-how-setup-service-items.md

 7. If you want to register the items in the group as service items when they are sold, select the **Create Service Item** field.

 ## <a name="to-set-up-service-item-components"></a>To set up service item components
 A service item can consist of several components, which can be replaced with spare parts when the item is serviced.
-These components are set up in the **Service Item Component List** window.
+These components are set up on the **Service Item Component List** page.
 Additionally, if you want to set up components for service items that are BOMs, you can copy the BOM items and create them as service item components.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Service Items**, and then choose the related link.
 2. Open the service item for which you want to set up components.
 3. Choose the **Components** action.
-The **Service Item Component List** window opens.
+The **Service Item Component List** page opens.
 4. Add a new component.
 5. In the **Type** field, choose **Service Item** if the component itself is a registered service item.
 Otherwise, select **Item**.
 6. In the **No.** field, choose the item or service item that is a component of the service item.